-Direct recognition of dengue virus by LILRB1 highlights the relevance of future studies to characterize the full range of ligands for these receptors and compare their relative binding strengths.
-As described above, LILRB2 is known to be the most promiscuous receptor in the family in terms of its broad specificity for classical and non-classical MHC-I in folded and unfolded forms.
-LILRB2 has also been shown to bind a range of non-MHC ligands including angiopoietin-like proteins (32) and NOGO, a myelin component (30).
+211 Direct recognition of Dengue virus by LILRB1 highlights the relevance of future studies to

+- characterise the full range of ligands for these receptors and compare their relative binding strengths. - As described above, LILRB2 is known to be the most promiscuous receptor in the family in terms of - its broad specificity for classical and non-classical MHC-I in folded and unfolded forms.
+LILRB2 has - also been shown to bind a range of non-MHC ligands including Angiopoietin-like proteins (32) and - NOGO, a myelin component (30).
 More recently, LILRA3 has also been shown to bind NOGO (83).
-These findings extend the relevance of LILR beyond immune responses to situations such as neurodegeneration, neural plasticity, angiogenesis, and other, as yet, unidentified scenarios where MHC-I may compete with other ligands for receptor binding (84).
-In the future, comparative binding assays may indicate how MHC-I allelic preferences might influence the ability of LILR to bind alternative ligands.
-Such investigations could cast light on previous observations regarding the relevance of MHC-I in neural plasticity and regeneration (85, 86) and associations with non-immune conditions such as Alzheimer's disease.
+These findings extend the relevance of LILR beyond immune responses to situations such as - These findings extend the relevance of LILR beyond immune responses to situations such as neurodegeneration, neural plasticity, angiogenesis and other as yet unidentified scenarios where - 210 neurodegeneration, neural plasucity, angiogenesis and other as yet unidentified scenarios where 219 MHC-I may compete with other ligands for receptor binding (84).
+In the future, comparative binding - 220 assays may indicate how MHC-I allelic preferences might influence the ability of LILR to bind - alternative ligands.
+Such investigations could cast light on previous observations regarding the - relevance of MHC-I in neural plasticity and regeneration (85, 86) and associations with non-immune - 223 conditions such as Alzheimer's disease.